iarsystems/bx-github-ci/README.md

 The code reviewer can contact the author using `pull request` page, so it is easy to keep track of any amends to the proposed code, until it is approved or rejected.

+## Issues
+Found an issue or have a suggestion specifically related to the [__bx-github-ci__][url-repo] tutorial?
+Feel free to use the public issue tracker.
+- Do not forget to take a look at [earlier issues][url-repo-issue-old].
+- If creating a [new][url-repo-issue-new] issue, please describe it in detail.

 ## Summary
 In short, in this tutorial we went through one of the many ways that the [IAR Build Tools for Linux][iar-bx-url] can be used in CI scenarios.

 Over time, a practice like this can help guaranteeing convergence to improved quality of the production grade code base.
 It also helps avoiding that new features break other parts of a project.
 Ultimately it builds a development log of the project which, when properly used, can become a solid asset for consistent deliveries as the project evolves.